XtremeOwnage/Web/docs/blog/posts/Solar/solar-part-3-installation.md

 When crew members were inside of the house- they were very considerate of the surroundings.
 They knocked before entering the house, despite me telling them the door is open.

-And, note once did any of the members present any bad attitude at all, even after crawling around in my attic all day pulling wire.
+And, not once did any of the members present any bad attitude at all, even after crawling around in my attic all day pulling wire.
 (It is not a very pleasant place.)

 Lastly- there was no mess left behind.
 Everywhere they went- was swept clean.
 No trash was left behind.